gotogether-s/gotogether-s/README.md

 ### Problems & Company's Requirements

-The existing website of Go Together was created with a CMS (Content Management System) called I'm Web, allowing limited functions.
+[The existing website of Go Together](https://www.gotogether-s.com/) was created with a CMS (Content Management System) called I'm Web, allowing limited functions.
 The Shiny, which operates the Go Together service, requested the creation of a new website that reflects the following three requirements:

-1. Web page renewal based on the mobile layout
+1. Web page renewal based on the mobile layout ✅
-2. Vacation packages recommendation function tailored to users' characteristics
+2. Vacation packages recommendation function tailored to users' interest ✅
 3. Create an admin page that allows product registration [(Click here to see Go Together admin Github repo)](https://github.com/gotogether-s/gotogether-s-admin)

 <br />